yahgwai/devcon-workshop/README.md

     L1_BASE_FEE_EST=<l1 base fee estimate>
     ```

-### Step 4 - Getting the L2 base fee at the tx was sent
+### Step 4 - Getting the L2 base fee at the time the tx was sent
 1. In order to make the conversion we can fetch the base fee with cast:
     ```
     cast block --rpc-url $ARB_RPC $L2_BLOCKHASH baseFeePerGas